A3 : an Analytical Low-Rank Approximation Framework for Attention: Detailed Experiment Setup

 \paragraph{Calibration} We concatenate the texts in SlimPajama and randomly sample 128 sequences of 2048 tokens for calibration.
 We only calibrate on WikiText-2 for~\Cref{tab:calibration:mix}.
 SlimPajama is a pretraining dataset of high-quality corpus, better capturing the statistics of auto-correlation than WikiText2.
 We calibrate the auto-correlation matrix using BF16 models, but accumulate the outer product in FP64.

 \paragraph{Approximation} Since the autocorrelation matrix is symmetric and positive semi-definite, we used SVD to calculate its inverse and matrix square root, which improves the numerical stability.
 For GQA models, we also use \texttt{torch.svd\_lowrank} instead of \texttt{torch.linalg.svd} for faster solving.
+In cases where the autocorrelation matrices are ill-conditioned, we follow the approach of GPTQ~\citep{gptq} and add a small damping term to the zero eigenvalues.
+In all of our experiments across different calibration datasets, the autocorrelation matrices were always invertible.

 \paragraph{Downstream evaluation} We use 0-shot prompting for BoolQ and OpenBookQA, 5-shot for Winogrande, GSM8K, and MMLU, 25-shot for ARC-c.
 Other evaluation parameters are kept as the default provided by \texttt{lm-eval-harness}.